dmbarbour/glas/docs/GlasCLI.md

 * **env:get:Variable** - response is a value for variable, or failure if the variable is unrecognized or undefined.
 Variables are usually strings, e.g. `env:get:"GLAS_PATH"`.
 * **env:list** - response is the list of defined Variables

-Currently this is a read-only API because I don't want the complication of correctly handling runtime mutation of GLAS_PATH.

-### Standard Input and Output

-Consoles start with streams open for standard input and output.

 ### Filesystem